iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-06-14-syntax-highlight-jekyll.md

 highlighter: rouge
 ```

 and need to ensure that `rouge` gem is installed.
-If you have forked any jeklyy site then you can skip this step, else run:
+If you have forked any Jekyll site then you can skip this step, else run:
 ```bash
 gem install rouge
 ```